Gdarthsid/QuITO-Version-1/README.md

 ## How to install?

-QuITO uses CasADi, which is an open-source framework for nonlinear optimization, for its optmization routine.
+QuITO uses CasADi, which is an open-source framework for nonlinear optimization, for its optimization routine.
 CasADi can be downloaded from here: https://web.casadi.org/get.
 Install CasADi by downloading the source code and adding it to MATLAB’s path, either through the Set Path button on MATLAB Home ribbon, or through the below command<br>
 ```matlab
 addpath('<yourpath>/casadi-3.6.3-windows64-matlab2018b')
 ```
-To check CasADi installation, run the following lines in the MATLB terminal,
+To check CasADi installation, run the following lines in the MATLAB terminal,
 ```matlab
 import casadi.*
 x = MX.sym('x')